 Wedges tilt; triangles don't.
 That one detail changes the lean of each pattern:

-Also points down, but its FLOOR is flat — the same price keeps catching every drop.
-In a falling wedge both lines fall; the flat floor is what makes the triangle its own (bearish-leaning) animal.
+Also points down, but its floor is flat—the same area catches each drop.
+In a falling wedge both lines fall; the flat floor is what makes the triangle its own bearish-leaning shape.

 Educational content, not investment advice.
 Backtest statistics are historical results of a simulated strategy, refreshed nightly — they describe the past, not the next trade.